aplteam/MarkAPL/Docs/MarkAPL.md

 #### saveHTML

-Note that this parameter is special insofar as it is not a MarkAPL but a Meddy parameter, meaning that MarkAPL just ignored it.
+Note that this parameter is special insofar as it is not a MarkAPL but a Meddy parameter, meaning that MarkAPL just ignores it.

 However, the Markdown editor [Meddy](https://github.com/aplteam/Meddy "Link to Meddy on GitHub") would take it into account if the value is **not** `¯1`.